oktadev/okta-blog/_source/_posts/2019-12-12-tutorial-kotlin-beginners-guide.md

 calendar.firstDayOfWeek = Calendar.MONDAY // setFirstOfWeek()
 ```

-With an IDE like IntelliJ IDEA, you can add Java source code to a Kotlin project just by creating the `.java` file.
+With an IDE like IntelliJ IDEA, you can add Java source code to a Kotlin project just by creating a `.java` file.

 Objects coming from Java, called **platform types**, have relaxed null-checks for practical reasons, and safety is the same as in Java.
 Kotlin will not inform a compilation error but the call might fail at runtime.
-For example, if Kotlin calls Java code that returns an ArrayList, the inferred type in Kotlin will be ArrayList<String!>!, which means the collection can be nullable, and the items as well.
+For example, if Kotlin calls Java code that returns an `ArrayList`, the inferred type in Kotlin will be `ArrayList<String!>!`, which means the collection can be nullable, and the items as well.

 In the Java code below, `null` is added as an item to the list.